apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

  Overview
 **********

-When {Singularity} ‘swaps’ the host operating system for the one inside your container, the host file systems becomes inaccessible.
+When {Project} ‘swaps’ the host operating system for the one inside your container, the host file systems becomes inaccessible.
 However, you may want to read and write files on the host system from within the container.
-To enable this functionality, {Singularity} will bind directories back into the container via two primary methods: system-defined bind paths and user-defined bind paths.
+To enable this functionality, {Project} will bind directories back into the container via two primary methods: system-defined bind paths and user-defined bind paths.